sabicalija/FABI/README.md

 ## How?

-The FAVI Interface can be actuated via a build-in microphone of a microcontroller.
+The FAVI Interface can be also actuated via a build-in microphone of a microcontroller.
-FAVI consists of a hardware module (a low-cost microcontroller which behaves as a computer mouse and/or keyboard) and a config manager software for configuration of the desired voice commands.
-The FAVI system can be attached to computers, tablets or smart phones via USB.
+FAVI consists of a hardware module (a low-cost microcontroller which behaves as a computer mouse and/or keyboard) and a config manager software for configuration of the desired voice commands.The current implementation(s) use the SparkFun Pro Micro as a microcontroller to interface the buttons and to communicate with a PC via USB.
+In addition, a bluetooth module can be used to allow for communication with a PC via Bluetooth.

-Additionally, a bluetooth-module is available for devices that do not have a USB port (some Android or iOS phones).
+Users and tinkerers can choose between two variants, (w/ and w/o Bluetooth) to allow for cheaper variants, where Bluetooth functionality is not necessary.
+However, using a more powerful, recent microcontroller (with WiFi and Bluetooth support, out-of-the-box) could reduce costs of the variant w/ Bluetooth and allow for extended input or control functionality, respectively, using voice commands instead of or in addition to the momentary switches.

+## Goals and project delimination

+We developed a variant of FABI, as called FAVI, based on the Arduino Nano RP2040 Connect to allow for USB and Bluetooth communication without the necessity of an addon module.
+In addition, we compile a machine learning (ML) model using TensorFlow Lite, to detect pre-defined voice commands as called speech recognition, respectively, alloying the control by voice.
+Therefore the ML model needs to be implemented, trained, tested and validated.
+In addition the GUI of the FABI device needs to be adapted to be able to use the Arduino Nano RP2040 Connect.

 ## Folder structure of this repository
 Essential information can be found in the following folders